Fully Adaptive Self-Stabilizing Transformer for LCL Problems

 Moreover, the algorithms presented in the current paper are among the first self-stabilizing algorithms for non-trivial LCL problems that are anonymous and size-uniform.
-Building on prior art \cite{KothapalliSOS2006}, it is fairly straightforward to prove that for each one of the problems listed in Table~\ref{table:concrete-problems}, when restricted to an $n$-node cycle graph, any anonymous self-stabilizing algorithm with constant size messages requires $\Omega (\log k)$ time in expectation to stabilize from $k$ transient faults for any $k \leq n$.
-Since the message size bounds of our algorithms depend only on $\Delta$ (and in some cases also on $c \leq O (\Delta)$), we conclude that the adaptive run-time bounds of our anonymous size-uniform algorithms are asymptotically optimal in terms of their dependency on $k$.
+As established in \cite{KothapalliSOS2006}, for each one of the problems listed in Table~\ref{table:transformer:concrete-problems}, when restricted to an $n$-node cycle graph, any anonymous (fault free) algorithm with constant size messages requires $\Omega (\log n)$ time in expectation.
+This implies that any anonymous self-stabilizing algorithm with constant size messages requires $\Omega (\log k)$ time in expectation to stabilize from $k \leq n$ transient faults.
+Since the message size bounds in Table~\ref{table:transformer:concrete-problems} reduce to $O (1)$ when $\Delta$ is fixed (as is the case in cycle graphs), we conclude that the fully adaptive run-time bounds of our self-stabilizing algorithms are asymptotically optimal in terms of their (logarithmic) dependency on $k$.

-\paragraph{Paper's Outline.} The remainder of this paper is organized as follows.
-The computational model is presented in \Sect{}~\ref{section:model-and-preliminaries} together with some related definitions that serve us throughout the paper.
-In \Sect{}~\ref{section:technical-challenges}, we discuss the technical challenges that arise from developing our transformer and provide some intuition as to the measures taken to overcome them.
-The interface of the node-LCL transformer --- namely, the properties that (the fault free) algorithm \Alg{} must satisfy to become eligible for our transformer and the performance guarantees of the resulting self-stabilizing algorithm \SelfStabilizingAlg{} --- is presented in \Sect{}~\ref{section:transformer-nodes-interface}. \Sect{}\ \ref{section:transformer-nodes-implementation} and \ref{section:transformer-nodes-analysis} are dedicated to the node-LCL transformer's implementation and analysis, respectively; a key component in this regard is a generic module developed in \Sect{}~\ref{section:probabilistic-phase-synchronization}.